trivedikavya/Kemojis/README.md

 2. Enter your favorite emoji in the input field
 3. Adjust the size using the slider
 4. Click "Save" to apply changes

-### Quick Emoji Selection
-- Press `Ctrl + Alt + K` on any webpage to open the quick emoji selector
-- Choose from 10 pre-selected popular emojis
-- Press the shortcut again to close the selector

 ### Interactive Effects
 - **Left Click**: Watch your emoji bounce